Coru89/armstrong-hearing/src/content/pages/who-we-are.md

   fullBleed: true
   imageCaption: Full width image
 - template: text-area
-  text: Armstrong Audiology & Hearing Aid Clinic is a family owned and operated business
+  text: "<p>Armstrong Audiology & Hearing Aid Clinic is a family owned and operated business
     located in the heart of Sault Ste Marie, Ontario.
-Kathryn and Matthew Armstrong, a mother and son duo, will take care of all your needs and make sure that you leave hearing and feeling better than ever.
+Kathryn and Matthew Armstrong, a mother and son duo, will take care of all your needs and make sure that you leave hearing and feeling better than ever.</p>"
 - template: blockquote
   text: The sound and music are 50% of the entertainment in a movie.
 - template: image-with-caption